webRTC-io/webrtc.io-demo/README.md

 click allow to see your camera and the connection will be made between your to open windows.

-##For instructions on how to start with webRTC.io
+##For instructions on how to start developing with webRTC.io

-go to [https://github.com/cavedweller/webRTC.io](https://github.com/cavedweller/webRTC.io) and read the instructions.
+go to [https://github.com/webRTC/webRTC.io](https://github.com/webRTC/webRTC.io) and read the instructions.

 Developed by:
     [@dennismatensson](https://github.com/dennismartensson)